Smart-real/Distributed-Room-Ecosystem/README.md

 I pivoted to an **Active IR Tripwire** mechanism:
 * **Problem:** Standard photodiodes were hypersensitive to ambient noise (sunlight), causing false triggers.
 * **Solution:** Upgraded to **TSOP-style receivers** (VS1838B) with internal gain control and band-pass filters.

+#### 1.5 The Cloud Latency Lesson (Cloud-to-Edge Pivot)
+Before committing to a hardware-based relay solution, the initial prototype relied on a "No-Code" cloud integration which served as a critical lesson in IoT bottlenecks.

+* **The Architecture:** `ESP32 -> Webhooks -> Make.com -> Samsung SmartThings -> Cloud Server -> Smart Bulb`.
+* **The Failure:** This convoluted data path crossed four independent servers, introducing a **3-5 second latency** between the physical beam break and light activation.
+* **The Dependency Risk:** The system was entirely reliant on external uptime.
+If the third-party webhooks or bulb proprietary clouds were down, the physical room automation ceased to function.
+* **The Solution:** I pivoted to **Edge Computing**, moving the automation logic directly onto the ESP32.
+By retrofitting a physical relay into the hardware stack, I bypassed all external server dependencies.
+* **The Result:** Reduced trigger latency from ~5000ms to **<50ms (a 99.9% improvement)**, ensuring 100% reliability regardless of internet connectivity.

+[Image of Cloud vs Edge Computing diagram for IoT]

 #### 2. The "Continuous Signal" Fallacy
 A major hurdle involved the TSOP receiver logic.